-o If the (D)TLS parameter observed in a (D)TLS session is not specified in the MUD (D)TLS profile and the parameter is recognized by the firewall, it can identify unexpected (D)TLS usage, which can indicate the presence of unauthorized software or malware on an endpoint.
+- If the (D)TLS parameter observed in a (D)TLS session is not specified in the MUD (D)TLS profile and the parameter is recognized by the firewall, it can identify unexpected (D)TLS usage, which can indicate the presence of unauthorized software or malware on an endpoint.
 The firewall can take several actions like block the (D)TLS session or raise an alert to quarantine and remediate the compromised device.
-For example, if the cipher suite TLS_RSA_WITH_AES_128_CBC_SHA in the ClientHello message is not specified in the MUD (D)TLS profile and the cipher suite is recognized by the firewall, it can identify unexpected TLS usage.

-- o If the (D)TLS parameter observed in a (D)TLS session is not specified in the MUD (D)TLS profile and the (D)TLS parameter is not recognized by the firewall, it can ignore the unrecognized parameter and the correct behavior is not to block the (D)TLS session.
-The behaviour is functionally equivalent to the description in Section 9.3 of [RFC8446] to ignore all unrecognized cipher suites, extensions, and other parameters.
-For example, if the cipher suite TLS_CHACHA20_POLY1305_SHA256 in the ClientHello message is not specified in the MUD (D)TLS profile and the cipher suite is not recognized by the firewall, it can ignore the unrecognized cipher suite. - o Deployments update at different rates, so an updated MUD (D)TLS profile may support newer parameters.
+For example, if the cipher suite TLS_RSA_WITH_AES_128_CBC_SHA in the ClientHello message is not specified in the MUD (D)TLS profile and the cipher suite is recognized by the firewall, it can identify unexpected TLS usage. - If the (D)TLS parameter observed in a (D)TLS session is not specified in the MUD (D)TLS profile and the (D)TLS parameter is not recognized by the firewall, it can ignore the unrecognized parameter and the correct behavior is not to block the (D)TLS session.
+The behaviour is functionally equivalent to the compliant TLS middlebox description in Section 9.3 of [RFC8446] to ignore all unrecognized cipher suites, extensions, and other parameters.
+For example, if the cipher suite TLS_CHACHA20_POLY1305_SHA256 in the ClientHello message is not specified in the MUD (D)TLS profile and the cipher suite is not recognized by the firewall, it can ignore the unrecognized cipher suite. - Deployments update at different rates, so an updated MUD (D)TLS profile may support newer parameters.
 If the firewall does not recognize the newer parameters, an alert should be triggered to the firewall vendor and the IoT device owner or administrator.
-A firewall must be readily updatable, so that when ossification problems are discovered, they can be addressed quickly.
-Most importantly, if the firewall is not readily updatable, its efficacy to identify emerging malware will decrease with time.
-For example, if the cipher suite TLS_AES_128_CCM_8_SHA256 in the ClientHello message is specified in the MUD (D)TLS profile and the cipher suite is not recognized by the firewall, an alert will be triggered.
-Similarly, if the (D)TLS version in the MUD file is not recognized by the firewall, an alert will be triggered.
+A firewall must be readily updatable, so that when new parameters in the MUD (D)TLS profile are discovered that are not recognized by the firewall, it can be updated quickly.
+Most importantly, if the firewall is not readily updatable, its protection efficacy to identify emerging malware will decrease with time.
+For example, if the cipher suite TLS_AES_128_CCM_8_SHA256 specified in the MUD (D)TLS profile is not recognized by the firewall, an alert will be triggered.
+Similarly, if the (D)TLS version specified in the MUD file is not recognized by the firewall, an alert will be triggered.